 - Quinoa: Cooked quinoa takes the place of bread crumbs and helps to bind the meatloaf together.
 You’ll need one cup of cooked quinoa for this recipe.

-- BBQ sauce: Adds an amazing flavour to these bites.
+- BBQ sauce: Adds a great flavor and a nice smoky sweetness kids love.
 Try to find a BBQ sauce that’s lower in sugar with minimally processed ingredients.
 Look for one without honey if serving these bites to babies under the age of one.

-- Parmesan cheese: Incorporates some additional flavour to the meatloaf muffins.
-Use freshly grated parmesan cheese for the best flavour.
+- Parmesan cheese: For a little extra flavor.
+Use freshly grated parmesan cheese for the best flavor.

-- Onion: Shred the onion to add flavour without having large chunks of onion in every bite.
-This makes them more kid-friendly too!
+- Onion: Shred the onion to add that oniony flavor without having large chunks of onion in every bite.
+This makes them more kid-friendly, too!

-- Garlic: Use fresh garlic for the best flavour.
-You can also sub in pre-minced garlic or garlic powder if in a pinch.
+- Fresh garlic: You can also sub in pre-minced garlic or garlic powder if in a pinch.

 - Egg: Helps to bind the meatloaf together and add extra moisture to the meatloaf muffins.
 You can skip the egg if there are any allergies or intolerances.

-- Herbs and seasonings: Fresh parsley, Italian seasoning, salt and pepper add additional flavour to these meatloaf bites.
+- Herbs and seasonings: Fresh parsley, Italian seasoning, salt, and black pepper add lots of flavor and a nice freshness.

 - In a large bowl, mix together all of the ingredients until well combined, reserving half of the BBQ sauce to spread on top of the meatloaf muffins.

-- Divide the meatloaf mixture among 16-18 muffin cups.
+- Divide the meatloaf mixture among 16-18 muffin cups using a spoon or large ice cream scoop.
 Spread the remaining BBQ sauce evenly over top of each of the meatloaf muffins.

 - Bake for 25-30 minutes or until internal temperature reaches 160 degrees F. Allow meatloaf muffins to cool before removing from pan.